Marten4n6/EvilOSX/CONTRIBUTING.md

         }

      def get_setup_messages() -> List[str]:
-        """Messages presented to the user to enter.
+        """Setup messages which will be presented to the user.

         In this example we'll ask the user for the message they want text to speech to speak to the bot.